telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 1. Check the local IP address of the Fiddler Everywhere application host.
 You can use [the connection status on the lower right-hand side]({%slug connections-section%}) to obtain the host IP address.
 Alternatively, you can get the IP address using a terminal command like  **ipconfig**/ **ifconfig** (depending on the OS).
 For demonstration purposes, let's assume that the local IP of the Fiddler Everywhere host machine is **192.168.100.50**.

->tip: If you only need to capture remote traffic, then there is no need to install the Fiddler CA on the Fiddler host machine.
+>tip If you only need to capture remote traffic, then there is no need to install the Fiddler CA on the Fiddler host machine.
 You only need to download and install the Fiddler CA on the remote device.
 Once the proxy configuration is in place, Fiddler Everywhere will automatically capture and decrypt the remote HTTPS traffic.

 ### Configuring the Fiddler proxy on Android Device